Tinker Bell and the Legend of the NeverBeast: Release

 The film was released theatrically in selected markets including the United Kingdom on December 12, 2014.
 In the United States, it had a limited theatrical release, opening on January 30, 2015, at the El Capitan Theatre for a 13-day engagement, and was released direct-to-video on March 3, 2015.

+Reception

 Box office

 Overseas, the film grossed $31,178,525.

 Critical reception

-On Rotten Tomatoes, the film has a rating of 75%, based on 20 reviews, with an average rating of 5.59/10.
+Review aggregator Rotten Tomatoes reports an approval rating of 75% based on 20 reviews, with an average rating of 5.59/10.
+The critical consensus reads, "Tinkerbell and the Legend of the Never Beast sprinkles enough fairy dust to lift this predicable yet excellently crafted tale to fantastical new heights."
 Metacritic reports a 52 out of 100 rating, based on 5 critics, indicating "mixed or average reviews".

 Cancelled sequels

 In addition to Tinker Bell and the Legend of the NeverBeast, Disney also had plans for a seventh and eighth film.
 In 2014, The Hollywood Reporter stated that the seventh film was cancelled due to story problems.
 The title of the film and the release date was unknown.
-In addition, Disneytoon Studios was shut down on June 28, 2018.
+Disneytoon Studios was shut down on June 28, 2018.